Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Discrete Markov Random Fields

-that is, the inner product between the vector of sufficient statistics $\mathbf{s}\left(\mathbf{X}\right)$ calculated from the observed samples and the vector of model parameters $\bm{\theta}$.
-Sufficient statistics consist of two types: $p\times m$ statistics that measure the observed frequency of $m$ ordered categories for each variable (excluding the baseline category) and $p\times(p-1)/2$ statistics that quantify the summed cross products between pairs of variables.
-The corresponding parameters are the ``threshold'' parameters, $\mu_{ih}$, which quantify the tendency of variable $i$ to take on a specific non-baseline category $h$, and the ``interaction'' parameters, $\theta_{ij}$, which capture the pairwise conditional dependency between variables $i$ and $j$.
-When the $p$ variables are measured on a binary scale, the OMRF reduces to the well-known Ising model, a mathematical model of ferromagnetism introduced by \citet{Ising1925}.
+The sufficient statistics consist of two types: $p\times m$ observed category frequencies for each variable (excluding the baseline categories) and $p\times(p-1)/2$ summed cross products between variable pairs.
+The corresponding parameter vector $\bm{\eta}$ comprises the threshold parameters $\mu_{ih}$, which quantify the tendency of variable $i$ to take on a specific non-baseline category $h$ that is not explained by its interactions with other variables, and the interaction parameters $\theta_{ij}$, which capture the pairwise conditional dependency between variables $i$ and $j$.
+When the $p$ variables are measured on a binary scale, the OMRF reduces to the Ising model \citep{Ising1925}.

-The likelihood function in (\ref{eq:sample_model_ordinal_mrf_model}) is also referred to as full likelihood because it is a joint likelihood that accounts for all pairwise dependencies between the nodes in the network, capturing the global properties of an OMRF.
-However, as discussed in the introduction section, performing Bayesian inference using the full likelihood is computationally expansive because of the double-intractable posterior distribution.
-To address this problem, we can use a composite likelihood approach.
-In the next section, we introduce the pseudo-likelihood function, a specific composite likelihood that approximates the full likelihood.
+The full likelihood function of the OMRF in (\ref{eq:sample_model_ordinal_mrf_model}) accounts for all pairwise dependencies between variables in the network.
+Bayesian inference using this likelihood is computationally expensive because of its intractable normalizing constant.
+We therefore adopt a composite likelihood approach.